isomerpages/nlb-reference/_science-tech-sustainability/sustainable-living.md

 ---
 Four Conversations is an annual signature programme by the National Library where thought leaders share new possibilities for the future, while inspiring lifelong learning and the creation of new knowledge.

-This resource guide was produced in accompaniment with the conversation: Sustainable Living.
+This resource guide has been produced to complement the conversation on Sustainable Living.

 The speakers for this session are: